- Juicy Fields is a cannabis investment opportunity that promises high returns and offers referral commissions.

 Juicy Fields Review

 Overall Juicy Fields seems a lucrative investment opportunity considering the returns they promise and actually delivered so far.

 Juicy Fields also offers an opportunity to earn referral commissions.
 Investors can work as affiliates where they have to bring new investors to get the referral bonus.

 Affiliate commission is the main reason behind, why many people are promoting Juicy Fields on the internet.

-Juicy Fields greenpaper, website claims and affiliate promotion make us excited to invest in it.
+Juicy Fields greenpaper, website claims, and affiliate promotion make us excited to invest in it.
 But there are some other facts to think about.

 Netherlands, Spain and Germany are three important places for the operation of Juicy Fields.
-But within a short span, it has received warnings or added to the alert list by authorities of different countries.
+But within a short span, it has received warnings or been added to the alert list by authorities of different countries.

 - Netherland Authority AFM says Juicy Fields is a Probable Scam